Skip to content

 Modifying the Firmware

 The firmware running on the Satellite1 is open source.
-This means you can modify the firmware to build all kinds of amazing things with it!
 All we ask contribute back the FutureProofHomes community by submitting pull requests to the Satellite1-ESPHome repository.
+You may want to modify and flash your custom firmware on the Sat1 to do the following:

-After taking control of your device's firmware you will no longer receive firmware updates from the community.
-If you'd like to get back in sync with the community you'll need to restore factory firmware back to the Sat1.
+After taking control of your device's firmware you will no longer receive official firmware updates.
+If you'd like to get back in sync with the official Sat1 firmware you'll need to restore factory firmware back to the Sat1.

 Please also be aware that flashing custom firmware can potentially damage the Sat1 device.
 These instructions are provided with the understanding that you have the necessary expertise to proceed.
 We will assume a certain level of familiarity with the process.
 Proceed with caution, and enjoy the journey!